In this post I’ll show you how to find the best shower niche size for your shower remodel project.

 If you’ve chosen a general location for your shower niche, the first thing you need to check is if the space between the studs will fit the niche size you’ve chosen.

-The problem is that your chosen stud bay may not be the standard 14-1/2″ that you or your contractor was expecting.
+The problem is that your chosen stud bay may not be the standard 14-1/2″.
+It will not likely be any larger than this, but it may be too small for your prefab niche.

 See my Shower Niche Planning post for more info.